noahvogt/obs-cd-rec-status/README.md

 Possible changes in future releases:
 - add de locale
 - allow the configuration of hostname + port of the websocket via the obs gui
+- better text styling than just QLabels
+- add github workflow to automatically compile a new release (when needed by a new flatpak platform)